kaizen-ai/kaizenflow/docs/onboarding/kaizenflow.set_up_development_environment.how_to_guide.md

   Using default tag: latest
   ```

-- Pull the latest Kaizenflow image; this is done once
+- Pull the latest KaizenFlow image; this is done once

   ```bash
   > i docker_pull